 While many people may believe they can't cancel their timeshare agreements, 27% have discovered that it is possible and are involved in the process.

 Almost every state allows timeshare owners to cancel their agreement under certain circumstances and within defined time frames.
 In some states, you even have the right to cancel if you're never provided with a written statement outlining your rights.
 Consumer protection laws also offer remedies if the timeshare company used deception in getting you to sign the agreement.
 But almost half of all timeshare owners — 46% — don't know that state laws may provide them with some support.

 An investment without a return can be frustrating.
 Whether the unending maintenance fees or the fact that you never use your property, regretting your timeshare purchase isn’t the only consequence — you’re going to want to stop the outflow of cash.

 You're likely to save thousands of dollars in maintenance costs alone when you cancel the agreement.
 As the National Association of Attorneys General points out, the average timeshare maintenance fee in 2018 was about $980.
-Since maintenance fees go up at least 5% per year, in 30 years, you would have spent about $64,000 on those fees alone.
+Since maintenance fees go up around 5% per year, in 30 years, you would have spent about $64,000 on those fees alone.

 That's even before the interest.
 Interest rates for timeshare purchases hit almost 14%, which is high.
 Based on the average timeshare cost of $24,140, by the end of a typical 101-month loan, you have paid more than $14,000 in interest.